elasticproject-eu/trustmee-artifact/README.md

 # TrustMee Artifact

-This repository is an artifact for the paper submission "TrustMee: Self-Verifying Remote Attestation Evidence" to ACM CCS 2026.
+This repository contains the artifact for the paper submission "TrustMee: Self-Verifying Remote Attestation Evidence."

 The code base is based on the Trustee project.